 55. Hahn SR, Cady RK, Nelson MR. Improving healthcare professional-patient communication to promote more effective assessment of migraine impairment during and between attacks: results of the American Migraine Communication Study (AMCS) Phase II.
 Presented at: the Diamond Headache Clinic’s 20th Annual Practicing Physician’s Approach to the Difficult Headache Patient; February 12–15, 2007; California: Rancho Mirage;

 According to statistics, approximately 80% of people will experience symptoms of back pain at least once throughout their lifetimes.
 Back pain is a common complaint which can result due to a variety of injuries and/or conditions.
 Often times, the natural degeneration of the spine with age can cause back pain.
 Herniated discs occur when the soft, gel-like center of an intervertebral disc pushes through a tear in its surrounding, outer ring of cartilage, compressing and irritating the nerve roots.
 Disc herniations most commonly occur along the lower back, or lumbar spine, but they may also occur along the cervical spine, or neck.
 The impingement of the nerves found in the low back due to injury and/or an aggravated condition can lead to symptoms of sciatica.

-The information herein on "Migraine Education Improves Headache Treatment in El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Migraine Education Improves Headache Treatment in El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.